phulelouch/catalyst_challenge/README.md

 - [ ] Generate test script
 - [ ] A frontend web for easy test
 - [ ] Create a docker-compose.yml to have a seperate volume so that we can do docker run directly without have to use /bin/bash
-- [ ] Fix the database config, it is better to create a DBConfig class
+- [ ] Fix the database config, it is better to create a DBConfig class or create a .env